crawlab-team/crawlab-docs/en/Integration/Python.md

-## Integration with general Python crawler
+## Integration with general Python spider

-Add the following code to the results save section of your crawler.
+Add the following code to the results save section of your spider.

 ```python
 # Reference save result method